programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 coefficients_binary = features_df_binary.sort_values(by='coef', ascending=False).reset_index(drop=True)
 ```

 As with linear regression coefficients, this block of code uses the `fit()` and `get_support()` methods to get the features selected by `SelectKBest`.
 It then creates an empty DataFrame and adds columns for `term` and `selected`, which indicates if `SelectKBest` selected that term.
-It then uses a `loc()` statement identical to the linear regression example to reduce the DataFrame to selected features.
+It then uses a `loc()` statement, identical to the linear regression example, to reduce the DataFrame to selected features.
 Finally, we add the `coef` column, sort by `coef` value in descending order, and reset the index.
 The only real difference between this version and the linear regression example is the use of `features_df_binary['coef'] = lr_binary.coef_[0]` instead of `features_df_binary['coef'] = lr_binary.coef_`.
 The linear regression model's `coef_` parameter is always a one-dimensional array with a length equal to the number of features, but the logistic regression model's `coef_` parameter can have the dimensions (1 x number of features) or (number of classes x number of features).

 Looking at our top 25 positive coefficients is also the same as our linear regression version: